Proven-Paradox/shaper-system/Handbook.md

 Effect: If this Ability hits your target, choose one ally.
 That ally heals 1d10 HP per your [Hero Tier](#hero-tier).
 If this Ability misses no healing occurs.
 Description: Channeling Light energy to simultaneously harm an enemy and heal an ally.
 This can be a light incantation, channeling holy power, activating a device that siphons away enemy vitality, or other such effects.

+#### Remedy II
+Auxiliary
+Action: Minor
+Prerequisites: None
+Range: Medium
+Targets: 1 ally
+Cost: 3 MP
+Effect: Remove 3 [Status Ailments](#status-ailments) from the target.
+Description: A maneuver that removes a lingering difficulty from an ally.
+This could be a healing spell, a quick repair job on the target's equipment, mundane medical interventions, or similar efforts.

 #### Retribution
 Auxiliary
 Action: Minor